modern-hobbyist/electron-template/README.md

 The goal of this project is to streamline the process of getting CI/CD set up for an electron app using Typescript, React, Redux and Material UI

+# Bugs

+Still need to figure out the release part correctly.
+Currently, tags get bumped for every build, I think whether it passes or not.
+Need to make sure only builds that pass bump the release number.

 # Getting Started

 Install dependencies with `yarn`